coderefinery/testing/content/06-test-design.md

 harder.
 You could use monkey patching to override the value of `max_temperature`, and test it with different values.
-[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) is the concept of artifically changing some other value.
+[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) is the concept of artificially changing some other value.

    ````{tabs}
    ```{code-tab} py